jeanimal/double_descent_dar/README.md

   https://medium.com/@jeanimal/technical-even-linear-regression-can-escape-the-bias-variance-tradeoff-263abe6acb1c
 - Video: https://youtu.be/bM6WJVyytEg

-Code:
+More Code:

 - This code reproduction is in python.
-- A reproduction in R is here: https://github.com/jeanimal/farewell_bias_variance
+A reproduction in R is here: https://github.com/jeanimal/farewell_bias_variance